Yale Medicine physician describes the recovery path for patients with a mild case of COVID-19.

 Note: Information in this article was accurate at the time of original publication.
 Because information about COVID-19 changes rapidly, we encourage you to visit the websites of the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), and your state and local government for the latest information.

-And then there are an increasing number of patients who had COVID-19 and face lingering symptoms months after their initial infection.
-Often called “long haulers,” these patients face pulmonary and non-pulmonary issues regardless of the severity of their disease, and researchers are still attempting to figure out why.
-Yale Medicine’s Post-COVID-19 Recovery Program treats patients with ongoing medical challenges.
+There are also patients with ‘long COVID,’ those who face lingering symptoms months after their initial infection.
+Often called “long haulers,” these patients have a variety of problems ranging from “brain fog” to fatigue to pulmonary and cardiac issues, Dr. Ellman notes.
+Researchers are still trying to understand long COVID, which can affect patients regardless of the severity of their disease.
+Yale Medicine’s Post-COVID-19 Recovery Program treats patients with these ongoing medical challenges.

 What is a mild case of COVID-19 like?